robarnoldio/robarnold.me/about.md

 Privacy policy coming soon, but for now I don’t collect info from you.
 GitHub is hosting these pages, so it might, but I can’t see any of it.
 No ads here.

-I’m editing this site in Atom on a MacBook Air.
-I use Firefox with NoScript and uBlock Origin.
+I’m editing this site in Visual Studio Code on a MacBook Air.
+I use Chrome and uBlock Origin.
 JPEG pictures you see were probably shot on my iPhone.